When is Evergreen Boys State?

 You don’t need to bring any money at all actually.
 We provide all meals and all the necessary supplies.
-You can bring a small amount of money if you would like to buy snacks at the Boys State store.
-Also, there is traditionally a fun pizza party at the end of the week where students pool money to buy pizzas and soda in their city group. $20 to $25 should be more than enough for you to buy pizza, a couple snacks and have money left over.
+There are vending machines on campus, and there is traditionally a fun pizza party at the end of the week where students pool money to buy pizzas and soda in their city group. $20 to $25 should be more than enough for you to buy pizza, a couple snacks and have money left over.
 But again, you don’t NEED to bring any money.

 Can I drive my car to Boys State?

 Yes, you can.
 You won’t have access to it during the week, though.
 We will provide parking in a lit lot for you with a parking permit.
 Then during check-in you will turn in your car keys to the office after you’ve unloaded your luggage.
 You can pick up your keys at the end of the week after you’ve been dismissed to go home.

 Can I leave campus during the week?

 No. As you can imagine it is a big enough task for the staff to keep track of security and safety for so many students, so you will not be allowed to leave the assigned campus area.
 You will have plenty of room to roam and wander on campus and students who like to jog in the morning can do that.
 And all your meals will be provided, so you won’t have a need to go get food.

 Will I have access to athletic facilities or a gym?

 No. Costs of renting these facilities for our program and the associated insurance that is necessary makes it prohibitive.
 There are plenty of areas that students can run or jog in the morning, if you would like to exercise.

 What is the food like?